Dollree Mapp: Career

 Dollree Mapp moved to New York after her Supreme Court case.
-In 1971, Mapp was arrested and sentenced to 8 years in prison for the possession of heroin.
+In 1971, Mapp was arrested and sentenced to eight years in prison for the possession of heroin.
 After serving prison time in the Bedford Hills Correctional Facility for Women, Mapp worked for a non-profit that "provided legal assistance to inmates."
-She also worked as a talented seamstress and dressmaker, in addition to other businesses such as, beauty and upholstery.
+She also worked as a talented seamstress and dressmaker, in addition to other businesses, such as beauty and upholstery.
 Her niece Carolyn Mapp stated that some of her aunt's businesses "were legitimate, and some of them were whatever they were.”
-Mapp also spoke at law schools and about her case Mapp v.
-Ohio.
-Later in 1987, she was interviewed by a political science professor and the book was later published.
+Mapp also spoke at law schools and about her SCOTUS case.
+Later, in 1987, she was interviewed by a political science professor and the book was later published.

 Later years

 Dollree Mapp was the sole survivor of her immediate relatives after her daughter Barbara died in 2002.
 It was around this time as well that Mapp began to show the beginning signs of dementia.
-She tried to stay active in her late 80s, but died on October 31, 2014, in Conyers, Georgia, when she was 91.
+She tried to stay active in her late eighties, but died on October 31, 2014, in Conyers, Georgia, at the age of 91.
 Her great-niece Tiffany recalled, “My great aunt was very, very, very strong-willed,” adding: “She didn’t prepare for death.
 I think Aunt Dolly thought she was going to live forever.”